th2-net/th2-conn-generic/conn-fix/README.md

 # It is a required parameter.
 Time of the day that this FIX session becomes deactivated.
 # The time in the format of HH:MM:SS and is represented in UTC.
-# If the session creation time is not between StartTime and EndTime the session state will be reset (incoming / outgoing sequences and message cache will be dropped).
+# If the session creation time is not between StartTime and EndTime, the session state will be reset (incoming / outgoing sequences and message cache will be dropped).
 # The bounds move daily.
-That means next day after the start at 'EndTime', the bounds will be moved
+So it means that, in the next day after the start at 'EndTime', the bounds will be moved
 # Format of the value is 99:99:99
 endTime: 00:00:00